mathsantana/eda/README.md

-# eda
+# EDA (Data Structures and Algorithms)
-Code of well-known data structures and algorithms.
+Code of well-known data structures and algorithms, written in C language.